 The Role of Relationships and Networking in Commercial Construction

 Whereas in residential projects, you’re working with a different client each time and hoping for referrals to their friends and family, the goal for commercial work is to build a network of general contractors who will put you on their preferred subcontractor list to work with on a regular basis.

 Because you don’t have this network yet, you’ll have to do some searching first.
 This is where online tools come in handy.
 When general contractors are looking to expand their subcontractor list or simply need someone to handle overflow, they often use online plan rooms to get bids.

-How to Use Online Tools to Find New Construction Projects
+How to Find Construction Projects

 Think of online platforms as job boards and research tools.
-You can use them to find projects that are available as well as to seek out info for upcoming jobs.
+You can use them to find construction projects that are available as well as to seek out info for upcoming jobs.